 Alphabet

-Identification of the letters of the alphabet is an important early literacy skill since it is the foundation for developing all reading, writing and spelling skills.
+Identification of the letters of the alphabet is an important early literacy skill because it is the foundation for developing reading, writing and spelling skills Alphabet study and practice lead to dictionary and thesaurus skill development.

 Phonemic Awareness

+Application of coding strategies are used to develop accuracy, fluency, and comprehension.
 Students learn the most reliable patterns used to decode words.
-Lessons begin with the most common, high utility letters and move to more complex combinations.
-Etymology is applied to word analysis strategies.
+Lessons begin with the most common, high utility letters and move to more complex combinations that aid in the development of accuracy and comprehension.

 Automaticity and Fluency

 Fluency practice begins with students reading at the most basic word level, then moves to phrases and sentences, and continues to more complex structures.
-It is critical that instant words (sight words) are practiced, as they constitute the most common words encountered in English.
+Rate and prosody are developed by having students follow a repeated reading schedule that introduces word patterns in isolation, phrases and several paragraphs (stories).

 Comprehension

 The ultimate goal of reading is comprehension.
-Narrative and expository text are used to teach critical skills such as grammar, vocabulary, story structure, reasoning, critical thinking, inferencing, summarizing and listening.
+Narrative and expository text are used to teach critical skills such as grammar, vocabulary, story structure, reasoning, critical thinking, inferencing, summarizing, listening and comprehension monitoring.

 Cursive handwriting is the cornerstone for reinforcing a multisensory approach to learning to read, write, and spell.
 Emphasis is placed on learning approach strokes, proportion (size), directionality, and proper grip.